aolsngular/cookie-clicker/README.md

 ## Step 7 - deploy

 For deploy to application in production, the first step is do push in repository of `Github`, after you have wait a one minute, because the actions of github pages will execute and you can see the changes after in `https://aolsngular.github.io/cookie-clicker/`

-## Other considerations

-- The 'Play' button becomes unnecessary while you are already playing, as clicking it only leads you back to the same screen.
-A useful feature might be to replace this with a 'Stop' button, allowing you to end the game and view your score.

 Link to
 [BBVA Exercise](https://bbvaengineering.github.io/challenges/autoclicker/)